mananyev/portfolio-performance-tracking/README.md

 Current pipeline implementation is limited to the stocks constituting major indices of the selected countries/regions.
 Portfolio file is only stored in GitHub repo and can only be changed after some code tweaking (or replacing the file in the repo).

+### Portfolio Limitations

+Current implementation for portfolio performance only allows for buy and sell positions and only for volume given in shares (not in monetary terms).
+Technically, short positions are allowed with the "sell" position type.

 ### `yfinance` Rate Limitation